at1as/Media-Database/README.md

 ### TODO

-* FIXME: locally stored glyphicons won't render in Firefox unless they're stored in the same directory
+* FIXME: locally stored glyphicons won't render in Firefox unless they're stored in a child directory
 * Generalize Scraper to work with other sites (themoviedb, etc)
 * Search by Alternative Title
 * Write tests
 * Save media info of each series episode
-* Add a `--dry-run` flag to skip searching the asset directory and just rebuild site from dumped data
+* Modify movie_data.json data model to have media_info as its own nested object
+* Play media that is stored in a subdirectory